shirewoman2/Consultancy/README.md

 ## pk_table example 3: Create a table of standard PK parameters for a DDI simulation

 If a perpetrator molecule was included, the table will automatically pull parameters sensible for that scenario.
-This time, let’s do ask to check the data source.
-First, here’s the table:
+This time, let’s additionally ask to check the data source to check where in the simulation Excel results file the data are from.
+First, here’s the
+table:

     MyTable <- pk_table(